TheMarex/ba-thesis/text/3_pattern.md

 Since our input ZMP trajectory will consist of discrete samples at equal time intervals $T$ we define the discrete state as $x[k] := x(k \cdot T)$.
 Please note that this system is a linear time-invariant system (LTI), and both matrices $A_0$ and $B_0$ are constant.
-We can therefore use the standard approach to solve this system using the equation:
+We can therefore use the standard approach to solve these systems using the equation:

 \begin{equation}
 x(t) = e^{A_0 \cdot (t - \tau)} x(\tau) + \int^t_\tau e^{A_0 \cdot (t - \lambda)} B_0 u(\lambda) d\lambda